tower-rs/tower/guides/inventing-service.md

 `service.ready().await` before doing `service.call(request).await`.

-Separating "calling the service" from "reserving capacity" also unlocks new use cases such as being able to maintain a set of "ready services" that we keep up to date in the background such that when a request arrives we already have a ready service to send it to and don't have to first wait for it to become ready.
+Separating "calling the service" from "reserving capacity" also unlocks new use cases, such as being able to maintain a set of "ready services" that we keep up to date in the background, so that when a request arrives we already have a ready service to send it to and don't have to first wait for it to become ready.

-With this setup `ConcurrencyLimit` could track capacity inside `ready` and not allow users to call `call` until there is sufficient capacity.
+With this design, `ConcurrencyLimit` could track capacity inside `ready` and not allow users to call `call` until there is sufficient capacity.

-`Service`s that don't care about capacity can just return immediately from `ready` or delegate to some inner `Service` they're wrapping.
+`Service`s that don't care about capacity can just return immediately from `ready`, or if they wrap some inner `Service`, they could delegate to its `ready` method.

-However we still cannot define async functions inside traits.
-We could add another associated type to `Service` called `ReadyFuture` but having to return a `Future` will give us the same lifetime issues we've run into before.
-It would be nice if there was someway around that.
+However, we still cannot define async functions inside traits.
+We could add another associated type to `Service` called `ReadyFuture`, but having to return a `Future` will give us the same lifetime issues we've run into before.
+It would be nice if there was some way around that.

-Instead we can take some inspiration from the `Future` trait and define a method called `poll_ready`:
+Instead, we can take some inspiration from the `Future` trait and define a method called `poll_ready`:

 ```rust